C9Glax/tranga-website/README.md

 ### Docker

-Download [docker-compose.yaml](https://github.com/C9Glax/tranga-website/blob/cuttingedge/docker-compose.yaml) and configure to your needs.
+Download [tranga](https://github.com/C9Glax/tranga) and configure the `docker-compose` to your needs.
-The `docker-compose` also includes [Tranga](https://github.com/C9Glax/tranga) as backend.
-For its configuration refer to the repo README.
+For configuration refer to the repo README.

 <!-- ROADMAP -->
 ## Roadmap